mward7/NIEM.github.io/training/iepd-developer/analyze-requirements/index.md

 Data Quality Requirements should be taken into consideration once above requirements are discussed.

-After you have analyzed and determined your exchange requirements, proceed to the [Map and Model](/training/iepd-developer/map-and-model/ "Map and Model") phase in the IEPD development process.
+After you have analyzed and determined your exchange requirements, proceed to the [Map and Model](/training/iepd-developer/map-and-model/ "Map and Model") phase.